 Stripeman.com has been printing a digital reproduction of several older, discontinued patterns for some time now.
 Although the patterns are correct, the color can never be a perfect match under all lighting conditions( subject for a later blog), so replacing a whole side is a minimum suggested project.

-So, let's assume you've purchased your woodgrain decal film and you are ready to proceed.
+So, let's assume you've purchased your 3m wood grain vinyl film and you are ready to proceed.
 I am going to walk you through a Buick Roadmaster woodgrain refurb that was recently done at our shop.

 First, wash everything.
 The car exterior, the door jambs and around the trim moldings, door handles, tag area and fuel door.